dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/functions/nested.md

 ## Lambda Functions

-DuckDB supports lambda functions in the form `(parameter1, parameter2, ...) -> expression`.
+DataMiner supports lambda functions in the form `(parameter1, parameter2, ...) -> expression`.
 For details, see the [lambda functions page](lambda).

 ## Flatten